MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/customer-service-hub-user-guide-knowledge-article.md

    - **Keywords**: Type or select keywords for the article.
 These keywords are used to search the knowledge base for articles.
 Separate keywords with commas.

    - **Description**: Type or select a short description of the article.
-This appears in the search results and is used for search engine optimization.
+The description appears in the search results and is used for search engine optimization.

        :::image type="content" source="../media/v9-add-cont_article.png" alt-text="Add article content":::

 1. In the **CONTENT** section, add the content for your knowledge article.

    > [!NOTE]
    > As soon as you click within the editor space, the rich text editor command bar appears.
 Use the rich text editor command bar options to format and style your content.
 If you can't use the features, it means that your editing space is too small.
-You'll need to resize to a larger space. [!INCLUDE[proc_more_information](../../includes/proc-more-information.md)] [Use the rich text editor to create knowledge articles and emails](#use-the-rich-text-editor-to-create-knowledge-articles-and-emails)
+You need to resize to a larger space. [!INCLUDE[proc_more_information](../../includes/proc-more-information.md)] [Use the rich text editor to create knowledge articles and emails](#use-the-rich-text-editor-to-create-knowledge-articles-and-emails)

 1. Select **Save**.